andySigler/nodela/README.md

 This version must be run on a Window's PC, with the MDX-15/20 drivers already installed.
 Using the Modela without any drivers requires further research.
 Please contact me if you have any helpful information on this.

+#####What nodela does NOT do

+ - Interpret and mill routes from your Eagle .brd file
+ 	- All routes must be designed in eagle using the Wire command
+ 	- I prefer drawing this by hand, but for the lazy check out [fablab-mill-n-drill.ulp](http://mlab.taik.fi/paja/?p=1874)

 ###Install

 Node.js and npm must already be installed on the Window's PC.